dianixn/Achieving-Robust-Channel-Estimation-Neural-Networks-by-Designed-Training-Data/README.md

 Code for Luan, Dianxin, and John Thompson.
 "Achieving Robust Channel Estimation Neural Networks by Designed Training Data."
 IEEE Transactions on Cognitive Communications and Networking (2025).

+If you need a designed training dataset for a certain wireless scenarios please drop me an email at dianxin.luan@ed.ac.uk and we can discuss.

 Cite as:

 %%%